jdunkerley/AlteryxFormulaAddOns/README.md

 # Alteryx Formula AddOns
 Set of Xml Based Formula AddOns for Alteryx.
 Suggestions of extra useful functions welcome!!

+## Installation
 Assuming admin installed then put into %Program Files%\Alteryx\bin\RuntimeData\FormulaAddIn (or wherever you installed Alteryx)
-There is an install.bat script which should promote via UAC and install to this directory.
+There is an `install.bat` script which should promote via UAC and install to this directory.
 If Alteryx installed elsewhere than manuall copy xml files to appropriate subdirectory there.

+## Testing
-Set of test workflows checking the formula addin.
+Assuming you have the CReW Runner macro, there is a workflow `RunUnitTest.yxmd` which will run all the test workflows checking the formula addins.

-Currently have:
+## Currently functions:

-## MathUtils
+### MathUtils
 General functions that I havent got a better home for!
 - Modulo = General Double Based Modulo function
 - HexBinX - Given an X,Y point and HexBin radius get X co-ordinate of bin (aiming to reproduce Tableau function)
 - HexBinY - Given an X,Y point and HexBin radius get Y co-ordinate of bin (aiming to reproduce Tableau function)

-## DateUtils
+### DateUtils
 Some useful date functions
 - Day, Month, Year - extract part of the date
 - WeekDay - 0 Sunday through to 6 Saturday